 If you cancel your booking, the following scale of charges will apply: • 2 months before departure – Loss of deposit (US$ 500) • 29 days to 2 months before departure – 30% of total trip cost • 10 to 28 days before departure – 60% of total trip cost • Less than 10 days before departure – 100% of total trip cost

-In addition to your Helambu and Gosaikunda Trek, we can organize extensions both within Nepal, Tibet, Bhutan etc. You may want to try water rafting or a jungle safari in Nepal or Nepal Cultural Tour.
+In addition to your Langtang trek, we can organize extensions both within Nepal, Tibet, Bhutan etc. You may want to try water rafting or a jungle safari in Nepal or Nepal Cultural Tour.
 You may as well take a trip to Tibet or Bhutan, whichever seems more appealing to you.

 It is fundamental to acknowledge that Langtang Trekking is an adventure tour.
 This requires some flexibility.
 The day to day itinerary is taken only as a guideline.
 We cannot be held responsible for any delays caused by International or domestic flights, strikes, Government regulations, weather or natural casualties etc. In such cases, Explore Himalaya shall provide suitable alternatives which will be decided upon mutual agreement.
 If you have any questions regarding this trip, please feel free to contact us at email@example.com or directly by phone: +977-1-4518100.
 We answer all enquiries within 24 hours.

-The first Himalayan national park, Langtang national park is the fourth protected area established in 1976 AD.
-It expands from an altitudinal range of 6,450 m (21,160 ft) and covers an area of 1,710 square km. extends over parts of Nuwakot, Rasuwa, and Sindhupalchok districts in the southern mountainous terrain of the Nepal-China (Tibet) border and gets bisected by the Gosaikunda Lake and the Dorje Lakpa range from east–west to south–east.
-Beautiful landscapes produced by the complex topography and geographical settings can be seen from this national park.
-This park holds a rich biodiversity and is characterized by hill forest in the southern section consisting of pine, rhododendron and Nepali alder.
+The first Himalayan National Park, Langtang National Park is a fourth protected area established in 1976 AD.
+It expands from an altitudinal range of 6,450 m (21,160 ft) and covers an area of 1,710 square km.
+It extends over parts of Nuwakot, Rasuwa, and Sindhupalchok districts in the southern mountainous terrain of the Nepal-China (Tibet) border and gets bisected by the Gosainkunda lake and Dorje Lakpa range from east–west to south–east.
+Beautiful landscapes produced by the complex topography and geographical settings can be seen in this National Park.
+This park holds rich biodiversity and is characterized by hill forests in the southern section consisting of pine, rhododendron and Nepalese alder.
 This park is well known for pristine forest, high elevation meadows, Tibetan culture and astonishing mountain views.
-Langtang Valley trek, Helambu trek and Gosaikunda are famous treks in this national park.
+Langtang Valley Trek, Helambu Trek and Gosaikunda Trek are famous treks in this National Park.

-Mount Gangchempo lies at an height of 6373 meter.
+Mount Gangchempo lies in Langtang region at an altitude of 6373 meter.
 This prominent mountain lies to the west of Dorje Lakpa (6966 m) and few miles east of Langtang Lirung (7234 m).
-This mountain was first ascended by a Nepali expedition team in 1990 AD.
-Tilman’s pass, one of the famous and toughest passes named after Bill Tilman extends from its back.
+This mountain was first ascended by a Nepali expedition in 1990 AD.
+Tilman’s pass, one of the famous and toughest pass named after Bill Tilman extends from its back.

 Situated at 50 miles north of Kathmandu valley, Syabru Besi is a beautiful village in the Langtang region which lies on the base of the green hill on the way to Langtang valley at an altitude of 2380 meters on the bank of Trishuli river.
-It is also the gateway of some of the popular treks such as Langtang trek, Gosaikunda trek and Tamang heritage trail.
-This place offers the impressive views of the Annapurna Himalayas in the west, Manaslu, Ganesh Himal and the peaks of the Langtang region.
+It is also the gateway of some of the popular treks such as Langtang Trek, Gosaikunda Trek and Tamang heritage trail.
+This place offers the impressive views of the Annapurna Himalayas in the west, Manaslu, Ganesh Himal and the peaks of the Langtang region ahead.

-Langtang village lies near the base of Mount Langtang Lirung (7234 m), the highest mountain in the region.
+Langtang Village lies near the base of Mount Langtang Lirung (7234 m), the highest mountain you can see in the region.
 You can find various lodges and teahouses that offers good meal and accommodation in this village.
 The fabulous views of snow-capped mountains and Langtang glacier seen from this village is breath taking.
-This village was completely affected by earthquake that occurred in 2015 but later due to the hard work of enterprising, strong and resilient locals the village was revived in less than 3 years.
+This village was completely affected by earthquake that occurred in 2015 but later due to the hard work of enterprising, strong and resilient locals, the village was revived in less than 3 years.

-Kyanjin is a traditional and ethnic village which is a home to the alpine forests and have a stunning perspective of Langtang glacier right before your eyes.
-Visit to Langtang Valley, Kyanjin Monastery, and the Lirung glacier are the major highlights of this place.
-You can see the spectacular views of the Ice fluted Gyanghempa, Langtang Ri, Dorje Lakpa ranges, Ganesh Himal, and Lang Shisha from this beautiful place.
+Kyanjin Gompa is a traditional and ethnic village which is a home to the alpine forests with a stunning perspective of Langtang glacier right before your eyes.
+Visit to Langtang Valley, Kyanjin Monastery, and the Lirung glacier are the major primary highlights of this place.
+You can see the spectacular views of the ice fluted Gyanghempa, Langtang Ri, Dorje Lakpa ranges, Ganesh Himal, and Lang Shisha from this beautiful place.

-Tamang means “horse Traders”.
+Tamang in other word is a “horse traders”.
 It is assumed that they were involved in a business of horse trading and riding.
-Tamang people are rich in tradition who follow Tibetan Buddhism and have their own culture, language and lifestyle.
-They speak Tamang language which comes from Tibeto-Burman language family.
-The people who live in Langtang Valley are thought to be the descendants of Tibetan from Kerung who intermix with Tamang from the Helambu area.
+Tamang people are rich in tradition.
+They follow Tibetan Buddhism and have their own culture, language and lifestyle.
+They speak Tamang language which comes from Tibeto-Burmese language family.
+The people who live in a Langtang valley are thought to be the descendants of Tibetan from Kerung who intermix with Tamang from the Helambu area.
 Langtang Valley mostly consists of Tamang people.

-Sherpas live in the upper regions of Langtang region.
+Sherpas live in the upper part of Langtang region.
 They emigrated from Tibet about 600 years ago.
-In the past they were traders and porters, carrying butter, meat, rice, sugar, and dye from India; and wool, jewelry, salt, Chinese silk and porcelain from Tibet and beyond.
+In past they were traders and porters, carrying butter, meat, rice, sugar, and dye from India; and wool, jewelry, salt, Chinese silk and porcelain from Tibet and beyond.
 The closure of the border between India and China undermined their economy.
-The Sherpa’s found their load carrying skills, both on normal treks and high altitudes in great demand.
-Now, these able bodied, hardy and fearless Sherpa are world-class climbers known for their amazing climbing prowess.
-They are such an inseparable part of mountaineering and trekking in Nepal that any climbers and trekkers can rarely imagine doing a Himalayan adventure without their support.
+Later on the Sherpas found their load carrying skills, both on normal treks and high altitudes in great demand.
+Now, these able bodied, hardy and fearless Sherpa are world class climbers known for their amazing climbing prowess.
+They are such an inseparable part of mountaineering and trekking in Nepal that any

-This is a unique Buddhist festival celebrated in Kyanjin Gompa where all the villagers of surrounding villages get together and celebrate for 6 days.
-Drukpa Tsheshi is celebrated to commemorate the moment when Lord Buddha turned the wheel of Dharma for the first time.
-This festival marks the beginning of spreading the religion and the first sermon that the Lord gave to his five disciples.
+This is a unique Buddhist festival celebrated in Kyanjin Gumpa where all the villagers of surrounding villages get together and celebrate for 6 days.
+Drukpa Tsheshi is believed to be celebrated to commemorate the auspicious time when Lord Buddha turned the wheel of Dharma for the first time.
+This festival marks the beginning of the spreading of the religion and the first sermon that the Lord gave to his five disciples.

 Ghawa is a Buddhist ceremony celebrated by the locals of the region.
-Not only the people from one village but all the villagers from near villages flock together and sing and dance in the celebration.
+Not only the people from one village but all the villagers from near villages flock together and sing, dance and take part in the celebration.

-Lhosar is one of the major festivals celebrated by Tibetan people, including Sherpa in this region which marks the start of the New Year.
-People wear new clothes, adorn jewelries, feast, exchange goods and gifts and dance together in this festival.
+Lhosar is one of the major festivals celebrated by Buddhist peoples, including Sherpa and Tamang of this region.
+The festival marks the start of the New Year.
+People wear new clothes, adorn themselves with jewelries, feast, exchange goods and gifts and dance together in this festival.
 Buddhist monks offer prayers for good health and prosperity at monasteries for the people.